nmwsharp/happly/README.md

 - `void addVertexColors(std::vector<std::array<double, 3>>& vertexColors)` Adds r,g,b vertex colors positions to an object, under the element name "vertex".
 Assumes input is in [0.0,1.0], and internally converts to 0-255 char values

-- `std::vector<std::vector<size_t>> getFaceIndices()` Returns indices in to a vertex list for each face.
+- `std::vector<std::vector<T>> getFaceIndices()` Returns indices in to a vertex list for each face.
 Usually 0-indexed, but there are no formal rules in the format.
+Supports type promotion as in `getProperty()`, and furthermore converts signed to unsigned and vice-versa, though the conversion is performed naively.

-- `void addFaceIndices(std::vector<std::vector<size_t>>& indices)` Adds vertex indices for faces to an object, under the element name "face" with the property name "vertex_indices".
+- `void addFaceIndices(std::vector<std::vector<T>>& indices)` Adds vertex indices for faces to an object, under the element name "face" with the property name "vertex_indices".
+Automatically converts to a 32-bit integer type with the same signedness as the input type, and throws if the data cannot be converted to that type.

 ## Known issues: